AI for Good: Building a Chatbot for FCSN

 Non-profit organizations often lack sufficient staff to respond promptly to the large volume of user inquiries they receive every day, from event schedules and volunteer opportunities to resource guides for families.
 Visitors to their websites frequently find it tedious, time-consuming, and even challenging to locate the information they need across multiple pages and subpages.

-Recognizing this challenge, Eric Huang, a youth volunteer at Friends of Children with Special Needs (FCSN), and Catherine Liu, who had learned chatbot development at the CP Mentorship Workshop, teamed up in September 2024 to design and build a customized AI chatbot for FCSN.
+Recognizing this challenge, Eric Huang, a youth volunteer at Friends of Children with Special Needs (FCSN), and Catherine Liu, who had learned chatbot development at the CP Mentorship Workshop, teamed up in September 2024 to design and build a customized AI chatbot for FCSN with the support and guidance of CP Mentorship’s Catherine Liu.
 Their goal was to provide immediate and reliable support to users regardless of time zones or staff availability.
 This marked the beginning of the Chatbot for FCSN Project.

-Under the mentorship of Yi Wang and guidance from CP Mentorship’s Catherine Liu, they self-taught the chatbot development process using YouTube tutorials and the Coze platform.
+Under the mentorship of Yi Wang, Eric and Catherine mastered the chatbot development process using the Coze platform.
 They collaboratively scraped data from over 400 FCSN web pages, ensuring the chatbot would have comprehensive and accurate information.

-Eric, a USA Coding Olympiad Bronze Medalist, took the lead in developing the chatbot’s text and table databases, configuring its technical settings in Coze, and resolving challenges to ensure smooth operation of the chatbot.
+Eric, a USA Coding Olympiad Bronze Medalist, took the lead in developing the chatbot’s text and table databases, configuring its technical settings in Coze.
 He also conducted extensive testing to guarantee the chatbot’s performance and reliability, and provided problem-solving and technical support throughout the development phase and during chatbot integration.

-To ensure long-term sustainability, Eric and Catherine created tutorial videos and presentation slides to train Richard on building and updating the chatbot.
+To ensure long-term sustainability, Eric and Catherine created tutorial videos and presentation slides to train Richard on how to build and update the chatbot.
 Throughout the chatbot transition and integration process, they provided regular progress updates to the FCSN team and ongoing technical support and troubleshooting to Richard.

 FCSN has been testing the chatbot and plans to integrate it into its website soon.
 Once live, the chatbot will serve as a 24/7 virtual assistant, providing immediate, accurate responses about FCSN’s programs, services, news, etc., complete with relevant images and direct links.
 This will free up valuable staff and volunteer time for more personalized, high-touch support.

-Chatbot for the FCSN Project represents more than a technical achievement.
+Chatbot for FCSN Project represents more than a technical achievement.
 It embodies community engagement and real-world problem-solving.
-Through this experience, Eric and Catherine gained a deeper understanding of the special needs community and how technology can amplify compassion and service.
+Through this experience, Eric and Catherine gained a deeper understanding of the special needs community and made meaningful contributions by leveraging technology to serve as a bridge, fostering compassion and service.

 Eric and Catherine extend their sincere gratitude to: